top of page

 OUR FOUNDERS

-In 1981, while studying at the Claremont Graduate School, Nelle Becker-Slaton observed that numerous students were dropping out of the doctoral program.
-She teamed with two classmates, Marion Maddox and Sandra Cox to form what is now the Association of Pan-African Doctoral Scholars (APADS).
+In 1981, while studying at Claremont Graduate School, Nelle Becker-Slaton noticed that far too many Pan-African students were leaving doctoral programs before finishing.
+She joined with classmates Marion Maddox and Sandra Cox to form what would become the Association of Pan-African Doctoral Scholars.

 Sherry D. Davis, Ed.D.